SeraphV2/Grate-AIO-Bot/README.md

     -   Get random animal pictures with `cat` and `dog`.
 -   **RSS Feed Monitoring:**
     -   Automatically posts updates from your favorite RSS feeds directly into a Discord channel.
--   **Remote Server Management:**
-    -   Allows whitelisted administrators to execute powerful commands (like announcements or a server nuke) on any server the bot is in, all from a central control server.

 ## Installation